Adeynack/finances_archive_pre_mars_2022/docs/manual/accounts.md

 net worth.

 ### Institution
-A grouping type of account, not made for actual transactions.
+A grouping type of account, not made for actual transactions (exchanges).
 Typically a bank, to group accounts for better visibility.